Thibbatuwawe Sri Siddhartha Sumangala Thera

-Thibbatuwawe Sri Siddhartha Sumangala Thero (born 30 May 1944) is a Sri Lankan Buddhist monk who is the present Mahanayaka Thero of the Malwatta chapter of Siam Nikaya.

-He was appointed as the 26th Mahanayke Thera of Malwatta Chapter on 20 June 2004, by the Karaka Sangha Sabha of Malwatta chapter, after the demise of Most Ven.
-Rambukwelle Sri Dharmarakkitha Vipassi Mahanayka Thera.
+Thibbatuwawe Sri Siddhartha Sumangala Thera (born 30 May 1944) is a Sri Lankan Buddhist monk who is the present Mahanayaka Thera of the Malwatta Chapter of Siam Nikaya.
+He was appointed as the 26th Mahanayke Thera of Malwatta Chapter on 20 June 2004, by the Karaka Sangha Sabha of Malwatta Chapter, after the demise of Most Ven.
+Rambukwelle Sri Dharmarakkitha Vipassi Mahanayaka Thera.
 His act of appointment was presented on 16 August 2004 at the historic Magul Maduwa in Kandy.

 Biography

 Thibbatuwawe Sri Sumangala Thera was born on May 30, 1944, in the village Thibbatuwawe in "Kohonsiya Paththuwa" of Matale District.
 A descendant of a respected family, his father was Badnaranayake Wasala Mudali Tikiri Bandara Nilame of Thibbatuwawe Walauwa and his mother was Loku Kumarihamy of Karalliyadda Idame Walauwa.
 His lay name was Loku Bandara and was the youngest of the family with two elder sisters.
-Loku Bandara stayed with his grand parents from a young age and had his early education Werapitiya Kanishta Vidyalaya near Teldeniya, where his grand parents lived.
+Loku Bandara stayed with his grandparents from a young age and had his early education Werapitiya Kanishta Vidyalaya near Teldeniya, where his grandparents lived.